pesterhazy/presumably/posts/fixmes.md

 // FIXME: O(n2) time complexity, check if fast enough
 ```

-Some FIXMEs concern small hurdles, like the question of how to get a user-id from inside the context of an existing function.
-But even trivial refactorings require attention, and I often lack the mental bandwidth to deal with the issue in addition to the main problem at hand.
+Some FIXMEs concern small detours, like retrieving a user-id from inside an existing function.
 Other issues are more substantial and will require serious thought to resolve.
-But although doing this work may be tempting, it is still off-topic relative to my current focus, and while I know I will need to come back to the issue, the best choice is often to leave it to one side for the moment.
+Either way fixing the issue demands mental bandwidth, which is in short supply.
+While it's tempting to jump into the FIXME right away, the best choice is often to leave it to one side for the moment.

-My favorite of all the maneuvers made possible by FIXMEs is hardcoding, a form of wishful thinking.
-I frequently find while writing a function that a dependency value is awkward to retrieve without going on a refactoring safari.
-Wishful thinking begins with a what-if question.
+It's worth going into detail on two maneuvers enabled by FIXMEs.
+The first, hardcoding, is a form of wishful thinking.
+When the structure of the code makes it awkward to use a value, a refactoring safari is often needed.
+The maneuver is to delay this step.
+Wishful thinking begins with the what-if question.
 What if we had access to the id here?
-Well, let's just pretend that we already do by hardcoding the value here.
-This will only work for one particular user, of course, so it's not a generic solution - quite the opposite.
-But hardcoding a laughably specific solution will help you make progress on the design without worrying about details - a generic solution will come later.
+Well, let's just pretend that we already do by hardcoding the value.
+This won't work except in a very specific case, of course, so it's not a generic solution - quite the opposite.
+But hardcoding an absurdly specific solution will allow you to make progress on the design while bracketing insignifant details.
+The generic solution will come later.

-Another maneuver that can help is the partial implementation.
-If there are multiple cases to consider, I often find myself beginning with a stub and replacing the missing case with what could be called an active FIXME:
+Stubbing, the second maneuver, helps when multiple cases need to be considered.
+You start with a stub, replacing the missing case with what an _active FIXME_:

 ```
 switch (v) {